laszlourszuly/kday-03/README.md

 # KDAY03 - Mocking The Internet

 This lab will explore how to gain control over the network requests and responses to and from your Android app, without rewriting the app itself.
 We will be using the [Atlantis](https://github.com/echsylon/atlantis) library for this.
+The [wiki](https://github.com/echsylon/atlantis/wiki) describes a very simple usage and there is even more technical documentation on the [JSON API](https://github.com/echsylon/atlantis/wiki/JSON-Configuration-File) as well as the [Java API](https://echsylon.github.io/atlantis/index.html).

 ## *EXERCISE 1:* Mimic the not-yet-existing backend API.